Athens to Athens

 Casino

 Let the fun begin!
-Channel your inner James Bond and enjoy a flutter at a variety of table games including American Roulette, Blackjack and Ocean Poker as Silver Spirit glides silently through the waves.
+Channel your inner James Bond and place a bet at a variety of table games, including American Roulette, Blackjack, and Ocean Poker, as Silver Spirit glides silently through the waves.
 An assortment of multi-game, multi-denominational reel and video slot machines are also available.
 Prepare yourself for a luxurious and exhilarating experience with every turn of a card and spin of the wheel.
 Game on!

 Card Room/Conference Room